jcnorman/tryton-documentation/developer_guide/getting_started.rst

    and **>>>**
    You can exit by calling the function **exit()** or by pressing **ctrl+d**

-2. Next, Install Posgres database.
+2. Next, Install Postgres database.
 Steps for installing Postgres can be found from `Postgres Installation <http://wiki.postgresql.org/wiki/Detailed_installation_guides/>`_ Install the database and give the database user postgres a new password.

 3. Set up the virtual environment and install tryton client and trytond.
-   You can directly install Tryton using pip command-line tool in your virtualev.
+   You can directly install Tryton using pip command-line tool in your computer or virtualev.

     .. code-block:: bash